For the months of September and October I'll be living in the Hudson Valley making art projects with kids! Thanks Wassaic Project!

 Thank You Queens Council on the Arts! xo

-A Barrel Full of Tears: Shapes of Sadness, Forms of Devotion
+My session: A Barrel Full of Tears: Shapes of Sadness, Forms of Devotion

 What does bereavement art look like?
 When people die, expressions of grief by the living are limitless.
 Sometimes the profundity of absence can be the greatest muse.
 In this discussion and open critique, we will explore art inspired and shaped by loss while pondering its function in regards to personal and universal experience.
 Participants are asked to bring a finished or unfinished work of their own that originates in memoriam.
 Using various evaluative methods of critique and assessment, we will discuss each other’s work, offering constructive feedback in an open and safe environment.
 All mediums and artistic practices are welcome.